nebula-plugins/gradle-resolution-rules-plugin/README.md

 # Rules

-We produce several rules artifacts for the plugin.
+We produce a rules artifact for the plugin containing rules for dependencies found in Maven Central.
 See the [this project](https://github.com/nebula-plugins/gradle-resolution-rules) for details.

 # Dependency rules types